umanit/microservice-document-generator/README.md

 ## Usage

+### Uncrypted data

-The microservice exposes only one endpoint and it should be call with a POST method and parameters are passed as a JSON body.
+The microservice exposes a `/` endpoint wich expects clear data that should be call as POST method with parameters passed as a JSON body.
+The `Content-Type` must be `application/json`.

 ```bash
 curl -X POST \